Updated 06 April 2021

 - Use reusable coverings until they become damaged, soiled, or wet.
 Reusable face coverings should be taken home and laundered each night.

 - Use disposable coverings until they become damaged, soiled, or wet.
 If mask becomes damp from normal respiration, perspiration or from water, remove the mask and store in a sanitary location (e.g. paper bag to allow the mask to dry and then reuse.)
-Disposable coverings should be used for at least 16 hours unless they are damaged, soiled or soaked with moisture.
+Disposable coverings can be used for up to 16 hours, unless they are damaged, soiled or soaked with moisture.

 - Students and staff who conduct research at the laboratory bench with hazardous chemicals, biohazards or radioactive materials must discard the disposable face covering at the end of the day.